vjay98/smart-lead-scorer/README.md

-# AI-Driven Lead Generation Challenge 🚀
+# AI-Readiness Lead Generation Challenge 🚀

 ## Overview
 This project enhances Caprae Capital’s lead generation tool by using machine learning to identify AI-ready companies based on size, growth, and maturity.